 “There is definitely nothing in PA's forfeiture law – either the new version or the previous version – that requires DAs to keep their forfeiture practices or revenues secret,” she said.

-There is, however, a statute dictating this money is only supposed to be used for drug enforcement, community policing efforts, witness relocation and blight mitigation.
+There is, however, a statute dictating that revenue is only to be used for drug enforcement, community policing efforts, witness relocation and blight mitigation.

-Indeed, a great deal of money appears to be spent on investigative costs: evidence baggies, wiretapping expenses, hundreds of thousands in cell phone and internet bills for staffers.
-Yet in numerous instances, expense records suggest the Philadelphia DAO bent the limits of these uses and covered its tracks to comply with threadbare regulation – using virtually none of its forfeiture income to bankroll drug and crime prevention programs, according to its own annual reports.
+A great deal of money does appear to be spent on investigative costs: evidence baggies, wiretapping expenses, hundreds of thousands in cell phone and internet bills for staffers.
+Yet in numerous other instances, expense records suggest the Philadelphia DAO bent the limits of these terms and then covered its tracks to seem compliant with threadbare regulations.
+Virtually none of the forfeiture income was ever used to fund "softer" approved uses like drug treatment or crime prevention programs, according to its own annual reports.

-Due to its controversial seizure of people’s homes, the DAO has become a major property owner.
-As a result, it has spent about $184,000 on sealing and maintaining this real estate portfolio.
-One of its building contractors, NorthEast Construction Inc., is owned by April Slobodrian, the wife of DA staff detective Joseph Slobodrian – despite city employees being barred from benefiting, directly or indirectly, from city contracting.
+Due to its controversial seizure of people’s homes, the DAO has become a major property owner, spending about $184,000 to maintain or seal its extensive real estate portfolio.
+One of the building contractors paid to perform that work, NorthEast Construction Inc., is owned by April Slobodrian, the wife of DA staff detective Joseph Slobodrian – despite city employees being barred from benefiting, directly or indirectly, from city contracting.